 Alien Superstar – Beyoncé.
 Can’t help myself, told ya.

-Why do you have to be so damn unconventional all the time?, my brother, calmly, fully relaxed, sinking into his comfy chair, asked me while looking sharply into my eyes and seemingly surprised at himself for being surprised still or yet again.
-It’s almost midnight, it’s only us and a few other strangers on the terrace of our wonderful hotel in Venice (Radu picked for him and the girls and then – ta-da! – us), on the Thursday right before the Friday we were about to kiss goodbye for a while (yaycks), sigh, and tell each other Be smart.
-We talked, laughed a lot, but then I also cried (I care!!), it got to that and we didn’t even open the lovelove box, but then laughed again and I talked a lot (it almost always gets to that, people usually have to sleep, Cristina).
-Until the delightful blond Italian James Bond (as my brother would call the blond Italian James Bond every time he walked away after bringing us a cocktail or two, or white wine) closed the place with us two.
-I wore an electric blue silk dress I got on a day that seemed so random I don’t even remember the day, but it was the day I got the electric blue silk dress on, a couple of years ago, and it’s on this Thursday that I wore it first.
-Apart from a few times at home, this summer, after I’d bumped into it – cut all of its soft hems, of the ruffles included; a hem just does something to silk – and loved just how naked it made me feel.
-Free.
+Why do you have to be so damn unconventional all the time?, my brother – calmly, fully relaxed, sinking into his comfy chair – asked me, while looking sharply into my eyes and seeming surprised at himself for being surprised, still, or yet again.
+It’s almost midnight, it’s only us and a few other strangers, on the terrace of our wonderful hotel in Venice (Radu picked for him and the girls and, then, ta-da, us), on the Thursday right before the Friday we were about to kiss goodbye, for a while (yaycks), sigh, and tell each other Be smart.
+We talked, laughed a lot, but then I also cried (I care!!), it got to that, and we didn’t even open the lovelove box, but then laughed again.
+And talked a lot – it almost always gets to that, but people, usually, have to sleep, Cristina – until the delightful blond Italian James Bond (as my brother would call the blond Italian James Bond, every time he walked away after bringing us a cocktail or two, or white wine) closed the place with us two.

-Man, you would’ve liked to just be with us in the sea.
+Man, you would’ve liked to just be with us, in the sea.
 Chilling.
 Talking.
 Laughing.
-Splashing, the whole drill.
+Splashing.
+The whole drill.
 It would’ve been our first time together in the Adriatic Sea, but hey, this full proper beach day, just like when I was a kid myself, would’ve never happened if it weren’t for you, girls.
-And for your dad, always mindful of where to get you on vacation next, but also of how to raise you best, how to bring you in the presence of happiness, how to have all the confidence in the world, how to help you shine when he drives you to school in the morning and absolutely adores it.
-He doesn’t make a big deal out of anything, I know him and I know that big things are just as important as small things.
+And for your dad, always mindful of where to get you on vacation next, but also of how to raise you best, how to bring you in the presence of happiness, how to have all the confidence in the world, how to help you shine when he drives you to school, in the morning, and absolutely adores it.
+He doesn’t make a big deal out of anything, I know him, and I know that big things are just as important as small things.

 There’s something, or a lot, he’s bringing to your education from the way we were brought up; with loads of freedom.
 Nobody taught us about freedom.
 We sensed it through the power of example.
 Just like it was with happiness.
 Or greatness.
 We were always mingling with the adults and growing around great people.
 Everyone has greatness inside themselves eager to be discovered.
 Ninety percent of how you learn is watching great people.